xuych/todo-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project a proof-of-concept in React – an app that allows users to add, edit, and delete tasks they want to work on, and also mark tasks as complete without deleting them
 ## Available Scripts

 In the project directory, you can run: